alttch/bma-info/eva3/drivers.rst

     eva uc phi modinfo <phi_module>

 If the desired PHI is not listed, download it and put to *xc/drivers/phi* folder.
-Official PHI modules are available at `<https://www.eva-ics.com/phi>`_.
-You may either download the module manually or use
+See the official :doc:`v3 PHI module list<phi>`.
+You may either download a module manually or use

 .. code-block:: bash